DonTron-prog/agent_sre/code-rag/README.md

 *   Adding more sophisticated data cleaning or processing steps.
 *   Improving API features or performance.
 *   Expanding test coverage.
+*   Adding new categories of SRE incidents or enhancing the synthetic data generator.
+*   Creating universal query capability to search across both code errors and SRE incidents.

 ## License